Chicha (art): History

-While in its beginnings it was cataloged as a minor artistic manifestation, and seen from a racist point of view as part of a huachafa and inferior culture, in the late 2010s the new generations of children of immigrants who make up a new middle class have given new value to Cholo and Chicha culture, both in the music world and in the artistic world, with the emergence of music groups like Dengue Dengue Dengue! or Bareto, as represented in the success, in some cases with international reach, of graphic artists like Monky, Elliot Túpac or Yefferson Huamán, and collectives like Familia Gutiérrez, Amapolay, Unidos por un Sueño, Nación Chicha, or Carga Máxima, and in the growing demand and, therefore, the increased number of workshops in Lima and other Peruvian cities.
+Initially dismissed as a minor artistic form, chicha art was viewed through a racist lens as huachafa and inferior.
+In the late 2010s, a new generation, many of them children of immigrants who now form part of the middle class, revalued Cholo and Chicha culture.
+This shift appeared in both music, with groups like Dengue Dengue Dengue! and Bareto, and in graphic art, with artists such as Monky, Elliot Túpac, and Yefferson Huamán gaining recognition, some internationally.
+Collectives including Familia Gutiérrez, Amapolay, Unidos por un Sueño, Nación Chicha, and Carga Máxima emerged, and the number of workshops in Lima and other Peruvian cities grew.

-Chicha art is also used as a form of social protest in murals or as part of the design of posters for demonstrations such as the defense of the Peruvian jungle, against femicides, or in support of the LGBT collective.

-Chicha art posters have also been present in areas with Peruvian immigration, such as Chile.
+Chicha art also serves as social protest, appearing in murals and demonstration posters addressing issues such as defense of the Peruvian jungle, femicide, and LGBT rights.
+The style has spread to areas with Peruvian immigration, including Chile.

 Characteristics

-Chicha posters, created by hand using a technique of screen printing using mesh, particularly phosphorescent colors, and contrasting tones with black backgrounds, characteristics that make them grab attention and stand out in the urban environment of neighborhoods, shanty towns, and poorly lit areas of the cities.
+Chicha posters are created by hand using screen printing with mesh.
+The style uses phosphorescent colors and contrasting tones against black backgrounds, which help posters stand out in the urban environment of neighborhoods, shanty towns, and poorly lit areas.

-The range of colors used corresponds with those in Andean culture, such as the Huanca Nation, which is evident in the decoration of garments for typical dances.

-The sinuous typography of the lettering was associated with psychedelic rock from the 1960s.
+The color palette draws from Andean culture, particularly the Huanca Nation, as seen in garments for traditional dances.
+The sinuous typography has been associated with psychedelic rock from the 1960s.

-Other characteristics come from horror vacui and the use of phrases in advertising that combine poetic and idiomatic aspects with Peruvian Spanish.
+Other characteristics include horror vacui and advertising phrases that blend poetic, idiomatic, and Peruvian Spanish elements.